bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Programming_model/01_Decorators/14_Data_Transformation_decorator.rst

         ...

-PyCOMPSs API also provides Data Transformation Object class which gives the flexibility of the data transformation definitions.
-Any task function can be decorated with an empty **@dt** and simply by passing *DTO*\(s) as a task parameter the user can achieve the same behavior.
+PyCOMPSs API also provides **Data Transformation Object class** which gives the flexibility of the data transformation definitions
+Any task function can be decorated with an empty ``@dt`` and simply by passing *DTO*\(s) as a task parameter the user can achieve the same behavior.
 Same as the decorator itself, DTO accepts the arguments in the same order (*"<parameter_name>", "<dt_function>", "<kwargs_of_dt_function>"*).
 A list of DTO objects is also accepted for the same or various parameters:

 .. code-block:: python